kdheepak/kdheepak.github.io/src/data/blog/svelte-and-pandoc/index.md

 ---
 title: Svelte and Pandoc
 date: 2022-01-11T23:03:31-06:00
-description: Testing Svelte components inside a Pandoc preprocessed blog post.
+description: test of embedding Svelte components in a Pandoc-preprocessed post.
 draft: true
 tags:
   - svelte